M-Abdul-Wasay/M-Abdul-Wasay/README.md

 <br>

-## 🚀 What I've Been Building
+## 🚀 what I've been building

-> 🎮 **Lost in NUST** — an original game (own art, own code) built for my OOP course in Java/JavaFX, now being rebuilt from scratch in C++ with SFML + ImGui.
+> 🎮 **Lost in NUST** — my own game, my own art, built for an OOP course in Java/JavaFX.
+I liked it enough that I'm now tearing it down and rebuilding the whole thing from scratch in C++ with SFML + ImGui, just to see how much better I can make it the second time around.

-> 🏠 **Zameen Lead** — a JavaFX desktop dashboard built for real estate brokers to manage leads and listings.
+> 🏠 **Zameen Lead** — a JavaFX dashboard I built for real estate brokers to actually manage their leads without five spreadsheets open at once.

-> 🖥️ **System Process Monitor & Diary App** — local desktop utilities built in C++ with SFML and Dear ImGui, no external frameworks.
+> 🖥️ **System Process Monitor & Diary App** — a couple of desktop tools in C++ with SFML and Dear ImGui, no frameworks doing the heavy lifting, because I wanted to know what was actually happening under the hood.

-> ⌨️ **Terminal Typing Game** — a typing test that pulls real code snippets from live GitHub repos instead of generic sentences, built from scratch and deployed as a web app.
+> ⌨️ **Terminal Typing Game** — a typing test that pulls real code straight from live GitHub repos instead of "the quick brown fox" for the 10,000th time.
+Built from scratch, deployed as an actual web app.

 <br>